 Hearing Aids Have An Adjustment Period

-You’re new hearing devices feel uncomfortable at first, and you notice sounds like birds chirping or a clocking ticking are distracting.
+Your new hearing devices may feel uncomfortable at first, and you notice sounds like birds chirping or a clocking ticking are distracting.
 Keep in mind your ears haven’t been taking in all of your surroundings for some time, and now they’re being loaded with stimuli.

 Give your ears time to adjust to the new physical sensation of your devices and your brain time to adjust to more auditory signals.
 You’re hearing will progress as you adjust, but remember, inconsistent use can impede progress.